Holomorphic curves in exploded manifolds: Kuranishi structure: Locally representing the moduli stack of solutions to

-The goal of this section is to prove Theorem \ref{V moduli stack} which roughly states that for a simply generated subsheaf $V$ of $\Y$ which is transverse to $\dbar$ at a holomorphic curve $f$, the moduli stack of curves close to $f$ with $\dbar$ contained in $V$ is locally represented by the quotient of a family of curves $\hat f$ by a finite group $G$ of automorphisms.
-Proposition \ref{model map to A} below may be regarded as a way of locally representing the moduli stack of holomorphic which are parametrized by the domain of a particular family of holomorphic curves.
-This proposition is then used in Lemma \ref{parametrize by curves} to prove that an arbitrary simply generated subsheaf $V$ may be parametrized by a family of curves.
-With $V$ written in this special form, the results of \cite{reg} may then be used to prove Theorem \ref{V moduli stack}.
+The goal of this section is to prove Theorem \ref{V moduli stack}.
+In particular, for a simply-generated subsheaf $V$ of $\Y$ transverse to $\dbar$ at a holomorphic curve $f$, the moduli stack of curves $f'$ with $\dbar f'\in V(f')$, is locally represented by $\hat f/G$, where $\hat f$ is a family of curves containing $f$ and $G$ is a finite group of automorphisms.

+Proposition \ref{model map to A} below is a way of locally representing the moduli stack of holomorphic curves parametrized by the domain of a particular family of holomorphic curves.
+This proposition is then used in Lemma \ref{parametrize by curves} to prove that an arbitrary simply-generated subsheaf $V$ can be parametrized by a family of curves.
+With $V$ written in this special form, the results of \cite{reg} imply Theorem \ref{V moduli stack}.

-\begin{prop} Given any family of holomorphic curves $\hat f$ in $\hat {\ex B}$ containing a given curve $f$, there exists a $\C\infty1$ family of curves $\hat f'$ in $\hat{\ex B}$ satisfying the following properties: \begin{enumerate}
+\begin{prop} Given any family of holomorphic curves $\hat f$ in $\hat {\ex B}$ containing a given curve $f$, there exists a $\C\infty1$ family of curves $\hat f^\star$ in $\hat{\ex B}$ satisfying the following properties: \begin{enumerate}

 \item